-Great Cars, sausages, and the Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?
+Great cars, sausages, and Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?

-In the following article, we will show and explain all the things that Germany is famous for and what you should visit to experience it.
+In the following article, we will show and explain everything that Germany is famous for and what you should visit to experience it.
 So, when you think of Germany, what do you remember?

 11 Things Germany is famous for

 The Oktoberfest is where the rumors about Germans come from, and at this time of the year, it’s intensified in Munich, Bavaria.
-During the time of the Oktoberfest, the stereotypes become true.
-It’s the world’s largest Volksfest, with more than six million visitors from around the world.
-In the 16 to 18 days, from mid-September until the beginning of October, large quantities of beer are consumed.
+During the time of Oktoberfest, the stereotypes become true.
+It’s the world’s largest Volksfest, with more than six million visitors worldwide.
+Large quantities of beer are consumed in the 16 to 18 days, from mid-September until the beginning of October.

 Most visitors are dressed in traditional outfits for Oktoberfest, such as Lederhosen and Dirndls, enjoying many different attractions like rides, games, and shops where you can buy typical food like Bavarian veal sausage or pretzels.

-But the Oktoberfest is not the only event that Germany is famous for; there are also the Christmas markets.
+But Oktoberfest is not the only event that Germany is famous for; there are also Christmas markets.

 Many people go to these Christmas markets to enjoy the mood and to drink mulled wine.
 Top tip: be aware that you have to pay a deposit for three to four euros cups.
 You’ll get it back by bringing the cup back.